Chip-scale superconducting quantum gravimeter combining a SQUID, a transmon, and a nanomechanical resonator: Abstract

 \section{Abstract}

-Precise gravitational measurements are vital for geophysics and inertial navigation, but current platforms struggle to combine absolute accuracy with high-bandwidth tracking.
-We address this challenge with a chip-scale superconducting gravimeter that couples a flux-tunable transmon qubit to a high-$Q$ mechanical resonator.
-We embed the mechanical element inside the qubit's SQUID loop.
-This allows us to exploit the Josephson potential's nonlinearity, creating a motion-dependent inductance that maps gravitational displacement onto the qubit's geometric phase.
-Using a stroboscopic measurement protocol, we suppress mechanical decoherence at revival times.
-This yields a predicted sensitivity of $10^2\,\mathrm{nGal}/\sqrt{\mathrm{Hz}}$, approaching the performance of atomic sensors but with kilohertz-rate sampling.
-With electrical {in situ} tunability and SI traceability via microwave spectroscopy, this architecture offers a practical route to high-speed, quantum-limited on-chip gravimetry.
+Precise gravitational measurements are vital for geophysics and inertial navigation, but compact gravimeters with high measurement bandwidth remain difficult to realize.
+We propose and analyze a chip-scale superconducting gravimeter in which a flux-tunable transmon qubit is coupled to a high quality factor ($Q_m$) nanomechanical beam.
+The beam is embedded in a SQUID loop placed in parallel with the qubit's flux-tunable SQUID; gravity induced beam displacement therefore modulates the qubit frequency through the SQUID flux and is mapped onto the qubit's geometric phase.
+A stroboscopic readout at mechanical revival times suppresses qubit mechanics dephasing, yielding a projected sensitivity of $10^2$--$10^3\,\mathrm{nGal}/\sqrt{\mathrm{Hz}}$ with sub-millisecond interrogation times.
+Electrical \emph{in situ} tunability and microwave-based calibration make this architecture a practical route toward compact, high-bandwidth on-chip gravimetry.

 \fancypagestyle{firstpage}{ \fancyhf{} \fancyfoot[L]{ {\textit{\(\dagger :1~\mathrm{nGal}=10^{-11}~\mathrm{m\,s^{-2}}\)}}} }